RobertDurfee/DirectedGraph/README.md

-# Graph.rs
+# directed-graph.rs
-An implementation of a graph in Rust.
+An add-only directed graph with immutable vertex and edge data in Rust.